blurry-dev/blurry/docs/content/getting-started/quick-start.md

 ```

 You'll be prompted for the name and domain of your website.
-Than, Blurry will create your `blurry.toml` file, plus a Markdown file for your homepage at `content/index.md` and template files in `templates/`.
+Then, Blurry will create your `blurry.toml` file, plus a Markdown file for your homepage at `content/index.md` and template files in `templates/`.

 Start the [Blurry dev server](../commands/runserver.md) with: